 The New York Times

-I actually have eaten a maximum of them.
-Thankfully, however, on a recent journey to Connecticut, I turned into caused what I now comprehend is the clam pie against which all others need to be measured.
+I have eaten a maximum of them.
+Thankfully, however, on a recent journey to Connecticut, I turned into what I now comprehend is the clam pie against which all others need to be measured.
 It is baked at Zuppardi’s Apizza in the town of West Haven.
 Unlike the coal ovens used to fireplace New Haven’s more well-known “Abetz,” to apply the Connecticut-Neapolitan dialect, the ovens at Zuppardi’s are fired through gasoline.
 As a result, Zuppardi’s pies aren’t almost as blackened as the ones from Pepe’s.
 However, the crust still bulges with air wallet and emerges with a pleasingly dry, skinny, and crockery crunch.

 Zuppardi’s tops its clam pizza (a market charge, normally $32.45 for a medium pie) with fresh garlic, olive oil, dried oregano, cracked pink pepper, and littlenecks.
 Smaller clams may be opaque after they attain the table.
 Larger specimens might be warmed through.
 All will taste as if they’d been shucked, as in truth they have been.
 Opening clams to reserve the clam pizza takes longer than Zuppardi’s other specialties, like the obvious pie (tomato sauce, grated cheese, no mozzarella), itself worth a detour from Interstate 95, which rumbles by approximately a cherrystone’s throw away.